 1. New Yorkers notoriously relish any advantage they can get over their neighbors and first dibs on an unseen hot property can prove irresistable.
 Buyers will often pay up for the sense of certainty on an uncontested treasure.

-2. And then of course, if someone is looking for privacy, and prefer that photos of your boudoir do not grace the pages of Zillow, you can let our internal network promote your home, and prying eyes will never see your personal information on the internet for all eternity.
+2. And then of course, if someone is looking for privacy, and prefer that photos of their boudoir do not grace the pages of Zillow, you can let our internal network promote your home, and prying eyes will never see your personal information on the internet for all eternity.

 ^ See?
 No one needed to see this. ^

 After the agents-only private exclusive period, we can escalate our exclusives to "Coming Soon" status which, while still not on Streeteasy and Zillow, allows the public to also view the listing on Compass.com.
-One more level up before the full launch.
+One more level-up before the full launch.

 Are you a buyer (or curious seller) and want to explore the secret treasure chest of NYC's housing market?
 Contact us with your specific criteria to see if what you are looking for can be acquired off the market.
 Or if you are selling this Spring, you might find it useful to know what your “competition” is looking like, both on and off the market.